 An ordinary vote is a vote cast by an elector at a polling place or at an early voting centre within the division for which they are enrolled.
 This is the simplest way to vote and the method used by the majority of electors.

 An absent vote is a vote cast by an elector out of their home division but still within their home state or territory on election day.
+Absent voting on election day is not available for a by-election.

 You can vote early either in person or by post if on election day you: